 The Kearl pit is located approximately 60 km east of the Susan Lake gravel pit.
 During March 2011, Athabasca received SML approval from the Government of Alberta to develop an open pit aggregate operation for a term of ten years.
-The Corporation completed construction of an all-weather road linking the Kearl aggregate operation to several major oil sands operations, so the Corporation can sell product year-round.
+The Corporation completed construction of an all-weather road linking the Kearl aggregate operation to several major oil sands operations for year round access.